Team101-logo

 Where to start?
 Look for a security integrator with experience working with enterprise organizations.
 It’s likely the integrator will want to conduct a risk assessment, a thorough look at the overall security system and the many factors influencing it.
 An assessment serves as a road map by highlighting security strengths and weaknesses.
 By concentrating limited budgets on those areas most in need of improvement, a security director can get the greatest value for an investment.
 The best integrators will provide their customer with enhanced situational awareness, ensure regulatory compliance and integrate into their customer's business continuity plans.

-Importantly, make sure your integrator is knowledgeable about the role IT plays in an enterprise installation.
+Importantly, make sure your integrator is knowledgeable about the role IT plays in an enterprise security system installation.
 Some say IT professionals aren’t knowledgeable about security needs.
 However, with today’s networked-enabled systems, the assistance of the IT staff is invaluable.
 An integrator capable of easily communicating with an IT staff will increase the chances of a successful project.

 It’s not unusual for an enterprise organization to require unification of 15 or more disparate systems.
 This makes the case for choosing equipment supporting open standards.
 Unification would be virtually impossible with proprietary systems in the mix.
 Open systems also allow for planned migrations to new and/or updated technologies.
 Equipment can be selected based on its performance and price.
 Failed devices can be replaced as needed.